civican/legisinfo/44-1/bills/C-59/bill_text.md

     shall, with all due dispatch, make the dividend refund after sending the notice of assessment if an application for it has been made in writing by the corporation within the period within which the Minister would be allowed

-    under subsection 152(4) to assess tax payable under this Part by the corporation for the year if that subsection were read without reference to paragraph 152(4)(a), **or**
+    under subsection 152(4) to assess tax payable under this Part by the corporation for the year if that subsection were read without reference to paragraph 152(4)(a), or

     under subsection 152(4.31) to assess tax payable under Part IV by the corporation for the year if the Minister has assessed the corporation's tax payable under that Part for the year under subsection 152(4.31).

   **(2)** The definition **eligible portion** in subsection 129(4) of the Act is replaced by the following:

-    **eligible portion** of a corporation's taxable capital gains or allowable capital losses for a taxation year is the total of all amounts each of which is the portion of a taxable capital gain or an allowable capital loss, as the case may be, of the corporation for the year from a disposition of a property that, except where the property was a designated property (within the meaning assigned by subsection 89(1)), cannot reasonably be regarded as having accrued while the property, or a property for which it was substituted, was property of a corporation other than a Canadian-controlled private corporation, **a substantive CCPC**, an investment corporation, a mortgage investment corporation or a mutual fund corporation.  (**fraction admissible**)
+    **eligible portion** of a corporation's taxable capital gains or allowable capital losses for a taxation year is the total of all amounts each of which is the portion of a taxable capital gain or an allowable capital loss, as the case may be, of the corporation for the year from a disposition of a property that, except where the property was a designated property (within the meaning assigned by subsection 89(1)), cannot reasonably be regarded as having accrued while the property, or a property for which it was substituted, was property of a corporation other than a Canadian-controlled private corporation, a substantive CCPC, an investment corporation, a mortgage investment corporation or a mutual fund corporation.  (**fraction admissible**)

   **(3)** The portion of paragraph (a) of the definition **non-eligible refundable dividend tax on hand** in subsection 129(4) of the Act before subparagraph (i) is replaced by the following:

-    if the corporation was a Canadian-controlled private corporation throughout the year **or a substantive CCPC at any time in the year**, the least of
+    if the corporation was a Canadian-controlled private corporation throughout the year or a substantive CCPC at any time in the year, the least of

   **(4)** Subsections (1) to (3) apply to taxation years that end on or after April 7, 2022.